Anastasia-Labs/smart-handles-offchain/README.md

-Where `Asset` can either be `"lovelace"` or `Unit` of a token (which is the concatenation of its policy ID and its token name in hex), and `quantity` is the desired amount of the offered asset.
+Where `Asset` can either be `"lovelace"` or `Unit` of a token (which is the concatenation of its policy ID and its token name in hex), and `quantity` is the amount of the offered asset.

-Here's an example for producing an Ada to MIN request:
+Here's an example for producing an Ada to MIN request UTxO:

 ```ts
 import {